thiago-negri/zsqlite-migrate/README.md

 try migrate(db);                     // execute migrations
 ```

+See [zsqlite-demo](https://github.com/thiago-negri/zsqlite-demo) for an example on how to use on a "full" project.

 ## Notes

 - All files in `migration_root_path` will be loaded at compile time and will be embedded at your executable.